stasm/webapp-langpacks/webapp-langpacks.markdown

       }
     }

+The `version` field is the version of the langpack app, for the purposes of pushing updates via the Marketplace.

+Two special fields are unique to the `langpack` role: `languages-target` and `languages-provided`.

+The former, `languages-target`, describes the target for the langpack.
+For now, only a special `app://*.gaiamobile.org/manifest.webapp` wildcard would be supported denoting Gaia system-wide langpacks and the version of the system.
+This field is used by the Marketplace to build the list of langpacks that are relevant to the user's OS.

-A special `languages-provided` field defines languages and their versions for app origins.
-This information is used for the language negotiation.
+The latter field, `languages-provided` field defines languages and their versions for app origins.
+This information is stored in device's chrome's IndexedDB and used for resource IO and language negotiation.

   1. Can we skip the protocol part of the manifest URI in the keys of the `languages_provided` object?